muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_PHP.md

 * Any value of the PHP type `string`.

-Note that the PHP `string` value is officially a generic octet sequence with no further native semantics.
+Note that a PHP `string` value is officially a generic octet sequence with no further native semantics.
 One is treated as a character string only by convention, and different PHP functions or other contexts may expect that it represents characters in a particular character encoding and